qgrail/obsidian-ai-assistant/README.md

 ### Chat mode
 You can chat with an AI assistant from your Vault to generate content for your notes.
-From the chat, you can clic on any interaction to copy it direclty to your clipboard.
+From the chat, you can clic on any interaction to copy it directly to your clipboard.
 You can also copy the whole conversation.